teamclairvoyant/restonomer/README.md

 # restonomer
-Library to ingest data from REST APIs using apache spark and akka framework.
+Library to ingest data from REST APIs using scala, apache spark and akka framework.